 Most single-use paper cups contain a lining of polyethylene film which renders it non-recyclable because the recycling facility isn't able to separate the plastic film from the paper material.
 Whenever possible, replace disposable cups with reusable mugs!

 Similar to cords, plastic film can get stuck in recycling equipment and cause damage and delays.
-Plastic film, such as produce bags, dry cleaning bags, plastic wrap, and bubble wrap are not recyclable in most cases.
+Plastic film, such as produce bags, dry cleaning bags, plastic wrap, and bubble wrap is not recyclable in most cases.
 Check out this website and plug in your zip code to find a local drop-off for plastic film near you.